microsoft/FluidFramework/docs/content/docs/get-started/tutorial.md

 ---

-In this walkthrough, we'll learn about using the Fluid Framework by building a simple [Hello World](https://github.com/microsoft/FluidHelloWorld) Fluid application together.
+In this walkthrough, we'll learn about using the Fluid Framework by building a simple [DiceRoller](https://github.com/microsoft/FluidHelloWorld) application together.
 To get started, and follow along, go through our [Quick Start](./quick-start.md) guide.

-## The DiceRoller app

 {{< fluid_bundle_loader idPrefix="dice-roller"
 bundleName="dice-roller.9af6bdd702e6cd4ad6cf.js" >}}

 In our DiceRoller app we'll show users a dice with a button to roll it.
 When the dice is rolled, we'll use the Fluid Framework to sync the data across clients so everyone sees the same result.
-We'll do this in four parts:
+We'll do this in N parts:

 1. Write the view
+1. Define the interface our model will expose
-1. Write the model for the dice using Fluid Framework
+1. Write the model using Fluid Framework
-1. Define how the Fluid Framework should instantiate and use our model
+1. Include our model in our container
-1. Connect our model to the service for collaboration, and also to the view for rendering
+1. Connect our container to the service for collaboration
+1. Connect our model instance to our view for rendering

 ### The view